Richard Carte: Life

 Carte was born in Silchester, Hampshire.
 He studied with George Rudall on an eight key "Nicholson" flute.
-By 1824 he was giving regular concerts in London both as soloist and orchestra player.
+By 1824 he was giving concerts in London both as a soloist and an orchestra player.
 He married the former Eliza Jones (1814–1885); they had eloped, to the disappointment of her father, Thomas Jones, a clergyman.
 Two of his six children, Henry W. Carte (1856–1926) and Richard D'Oyly Carte, were both to become important in their own fields: the first as flute-maker and the second for staging the Gilbert and Sullivan comic operas.
 The other children were Blanch (1846–1935), Viola (1848–1925), Rose (1854–1940) and Eliza (1860–1941).

-Richard Carte was a popular lecturer on the development of the flute and was secretary of the newly founded "London Society of Amateur Flautists" in 1866.
-He was friend of Louis Spohr, and in 1843 was a member of Jullien's famous band.
-At the height of his career (1844) he adopted Theobald Boehm's flute with the open G-sharp, and two years later brought out a manual for it, the copyright for which he sold for £100.
-His best known flute pupil was Richard Shepherd Rockstro.
+Carte was a popular lecturer on the development of the flute and was secretary of the newly founded "London Society of Amateur Flautists" in 1866.
+He was a friend of Louis Spohr, and in 1843 was a member of Jullien's famous band.
+At the height of his career (1844), he adopted Theobald Boehm's flute with the open G-sharp, and two years later brought out a manual for it, the copyright for which he sold for £100.
+His best-known flute pupil was Richard Shepherd Rockstro.

-In 1850 he became a partner at the prominent flute-making firm of Rudall, Rose & Co., instigating many improvements and additions to Boehm's systems, all of which culminated in his popular 1867 model.
+In 1850, he became a partner at the prominent flute-making firm of Rudall, Rose & Co., instigating many improvements and additions to the Boehm system, which culminated in his popular 1867 model.
 After he became a partner in the business, it changed its name to Rudall, Rose, Carte and Co. and later to Rudall, Carte & Co.